17702 views

 Read about Best Restaurants in Trastevere District with local food.

-To the south of the Vatican, on the river, there is a small island – Isola Tiberina, which looks like a fishing boat from bird’s-eye view.
+To the south of Vatican City, on the river, there is a small island – Isola Tiberina, which looks like a fishing boat from a bird’s-eye view.
 In the 10th century, The Basilica of St. Bartholomew on the Island (Italian: Basilica di San Bartolomeo all’Isola), where the tomb of San Bartolomeo is, was founded.
 If you cross the Tiber across the island, then, on the right bank, one of the most amazing Roman sights – the Mouth of Truth (Italian: Bocca della Verita) – can be seen.